External surveillance cameras coming to TTC buses and streetcars

 “This is something that is done in transit systems throughout Ontario, throughout the world,” TTC spokesperson Stuart Green said.

-The cameras will record on a 72-hour cycle, rewriting over the old footage unless a request to save it is made.
+The cameras will record on a 72-hour cycle, rewriting over the old footage unless a request to save is made by police or TTC internal investigators.

 “That’s no different from the interior cameras we have now,” Green said.
 “All of this information will help us get to the bottom of what happened” in the event of an investigation.